Huliau Environmental Filmmaking Club

 The 100+ short environmental films produced by our filmmaking program have been selected over 180 times in 27 film festivals around the world!
 These films include documentaries, claymation films and even music videos.

-Our spring break environmental filmmaking program is open to students in grades 7-12 from all schools.
-Students will work together (usually grouped by age) to create a short environmental film over the five days of spring break from March 18th-22nd.
-Participation in ALL FIVE SESSIONS is REQUIRED to participate.
+Our fall break environmental filmmaking program is open to students in grades 7-12 from all schools.
+Students will work together (usually grouped by age) to create a short environmental film in 4-5 days over fall break between October 7th-11th.
+Please see details below on required sessions.

 About the program schedule:

-In order to participate, students must be able to attend all sessions listed below (no exceptions!).
-Please read the dates carefully and contact us with any questions before applying: Kapono<at>mauihuliaufoundation.org
+In order to participate, students must be able to attend the sessions listed below.
+Please read the dates carefully and contact us with any questions before applying: info<at>mauihuliaufoundation.org

 In-School Filmmaking Support for Teachers & Students